Text classification is a machine learning technique that assigns predefined categories to open text.

 An under-fitted model has low variance, which means that whenever the same data is introduced, the same prediction is obtained, but its prediction is too far from reality.
 This phenomenon occurs when the model has insufficient training data to find the existing patterns in the data.

-On the other hand, a way to achieve the optimal working point is to evaluate the model with data that has not been trained and has never been seen.
+Alternatively, achieving the optimal operational point involves evaluating the model with data that hasn’t undergone training and is entirely new.
 For this reason, it is advisable to subdivide the corpus into multiple subsets (training, testing, and selection).

 Conclusions

-Text classification is one of the most widely used Text Mining techniques today, with applications ranging from classifying reviews into positive and negative to sorting support messages by urgency.
+Text classification stands as one of the most extensively utilized Text Mining techniques today, finding applications that span from categorizing reviews into positive and negative sentiments to organizing support messages based on urgency levels.

 This article has seen the different stages of text classification problems: data processing and transformation, model training, and testing analysis.
 Following these steps, we can build the best text classification models.